Miftech/project/dev.md

 some changes

-some more changes by git kraken
+some more changes by git krakennew changes